 Where Should You Place Construction Signage?

 Placement is another key element of construction sign design.
 The majority of construction signage is outdoor.
 The rule of thumb for all job site signs is to place notices at the beginning and end of the construction zone and at regular intervals throughout the area to alert people to hazards depending on the type of construction.

 Fences and barricades, for example, help keep people and vehicles from entering the construction site, provide privacy, and act as a theft deterrent.
 While you have various options for small-sized signs, three main types of large-format construction signage are used for most messaging.

 Construction Fence Signs

 Construction fence signs, or fence wraps, are attached to temporary fencing surrounding the job site.
-These are typical for retail, apartment, corporate, or other public.
-Not only are they informational or directional, but they often have customized brand messaging that promotes the companies involved in the project, advertises "coming soon" aspect of the project, or can be sold as space to sponsors or other advertisers.
+These are typical for retail, apartment, corporate, or other public They can warn people of the construction, indicate the location of entry points, provide safety information, or have customized branded messaging that promotes the companies involved in the project, advertise “coming soon” aspect of the project, or can be sold as space to sponsors or other advertisers.

-Mesh is one of the more popular materials, as fences allow for airflow.
+Mesh is one of the more popular materials, as fences already allow for plenty of airflow.
 To help further cut costs, mesh banners can be cleaned, stored, and reused on future construction sites.

 Construction Barricade Signs